MakeContributions/DSA/docs/en/Lists/circular-linked-list.md

 # Circular Linked List

 A linked list in which the last node points to the first node is called a circular linked list.
 Each node in circular linked list includes data(value that a node holds) and next(address of next node).

 ## How to create a Circular Linked List?
-- Create a node, store a value in it and points it to next address.
+1. Create a node, store a value in it and points it to next address.
--  If there is only one node in list, then it points to itself as the next node is itself.
+2. If there is only one node in list, then it points to itself as the next node is itself.
 If more than one, then each node stores address of next node.
+The below mentioned code shows implementation of circular linked list.
+The traversal function is used to display the values of circular linked list.

 ## Operations
 The operations on circular linked list are: